Professor Yang Xiao

 Yang Xiao is Associate Professor of Philosophy at Kenyon College.

-Prof. Xiao was born in Southern China.
-He received his B.A. in theoretical physics from Wuhan University, and his M.A. in philosophy of language from the Graduate School of the Chinese Academy of Social Sciences (CASS).
-From 1987 to 1993 he was a junior research fellow in the Institute of Philosophy at CASS.
+Prof. Xiao received his BA in theoretical physics, MA in philosophy from the Chinese Academy of Social Sciences, and PhD in philosophy from the Graduate Faculty of The New School for Social Research.
 In 1989 he was a visiting student at Wolfson College at Oxford University, where he studied with Sir Peter Strawson.
-He worked with Prof. Richard Bernstein at the New School, and in the late 1990s, he studied with Prof. Bernard Williams.
-Prof. Xiao has taught at Kenyon College since 2003.
-He has been the Book Review Editor of Dao: A Journal of Comparative Philosophy since 2005.
+He worked with Prof. Richard Bernstein at the New School, and in the late 1990s, he studied with Prof. Bernard Williams at Berkeley.
+Prof. Xiao has been teaching in the philosophy department at Kenyon College since 2003.
+In 2010-11 he was a visitor at Institute for Advanced Study, Princeton.

 Research Interests